 American artist Jon Rubin invited to co-create the third neighbourhood dialogue initiative.

-The first week of June 2018 Jon Rubin visits the Marolles and Brussels.
-The objective of the project team is to identify locally relevant topics and themes for a transatlantic exchange that will strengthen neighbourhoods on both sides of the Atlantic.
-The following step will be to identify and visit a neighbourhood in Cleveland, US.
+The objective of the research visit was to identify locally relevant topics and themes for a transatlantic exchange that will strengthen neighbourhoods on both sides of the Atlantic.

-Managers for project and exchange: Johanna Suo, ifa laboratory, Brussels and Arlene Watson, FRONT, Cleveland.
+Managers for Transatlantic art lab : Johanna Suo, ifa laboratory, Brussels and Arlene Watson, FRONT, Cleveland.

 This project is supported financially by the German Marshall Fund of the United States and implemented by alumni of its leadership programs.

 GMF offers a portfolio of leadership development initiatives for established, mid-career, and next generation leaders who are committed to strengthening transatlantic relations to make a free, prosperous, and peaceful world possible.
 Upon successful graduation from one of these programs, participants join a 4-thousand strong GMF alumni network that deploys their talents to advance democracy, inclusive leadership, and global engagement for a new century of transatlantic collaboration.

 Opinions expressed in this publication do not necessarily represent those of the German Marshall Fund of the United States, or its partners.